GoodUpHQ/handbook/docs/holidayleave.md

 - Variable – Ascension day (Hemelvaart)
 - Variable – Pentecost Monday (Pinksteren)
 - 27 April – Kingsday
-- 5 May – Liberation day
+- 5 May – Liberation day (Once every 5 years.
+Next one will be in 2025)
 - 25 + 26 December – Christmas

 ### 🔙 Exceptional leave